What Are House Cleaning Expectations When a Seller Moves?

 Just how clean is a seller supposed to leave the house after closing?
 It can depend on a few factors.
 Is your property a foreclosure?

-But homes in a seller's possession that are being turned over to a new buyer are different.
+However, homes in a seller's possession that are being turned over to a new buyer are different.
 It doesn't matter if it's a short sale or a regular sale.
-Sellers have a responsibility to clean the house after moving out.
+Sellers have a responsibility to clean the home after moving out.

 So how clean is clean enough?

 Legal Responsibilities for Cleaning a Home After a Sale

 Real estate purchase contracts stipulate that the home is to be "broom clean" in some states.
 This means that the seller should at least sweep the floor and leave the walls and ceiling bare.
 The language in some of these contracts is admittedly ambiguous.

 For example, standard California real estate contracts don't address the condition of the home apart from stating that it should be left in essentially the same condition as it was when the offer was accepted.
 The property is sold in its present physical condition as of the date of acceptance and the seller is to remove all personal property and debris.

 You should read your purchase contract to determine the extent of cleaning that you are contractually bound to do upon vacating.
 Hopefully, it will be concise and not leave the issue open to interpretation.